-Modi meets service chiefs amid escalation of tensions between India and Pakistan
+Modi holds security meet with 3 service chiefs on Pak situation, his second in 24 hours

 New Delhi, Feb 27: The three service chiefs of the Indian Army, Navy and Air Force met Prime Minister Narendra Modi at his residence at 7, Lok Kalyan Marg in the national capital on Wednesday.
+This was PM Modi's second meeting with the chiefs of the Army, the Navy and the Air Force within 24 hours.

 The meeting took place amid the escalating tensions between India and Pakistan, after the latter took an Indian Air Force (IAF) pilot in its custody following Pakistani Air Force's failed attempt to breach the Indian air space at Nowshera in Jammu and Kashmir, earlier today.